Internal Family Systems (IFS)

 According to the internal family systems model, the parts can be damaged by our past experiences.
 For example, the experience of intense emotions like anger, fear, or shame as a result of a prior event is thought to be carried by one of the parts.
 The subsequent actions of the damaged part, or interactions between parts, can cause us distress or impact on our behavior in a way that creates unhappiness.

-Treatment with IFS is carried out within the framework of this ‘internal system’ composed of sub-personalities interacting with each other, to be led by the Self.
+Treatment with IFS therapy is carried out within the framework of this ‘internal system’ composed of sub-personalities interacting with each other, to be led by the Self.
 There is an element of spiritual healing in IFS therapy — with mental balance, self-compassion, and self-leadership as the overarching goals.

 What internal family systems therapy can help with